niquola/day-of-pg-jsquery/README.md

 Next challenge for pg team is advanced and efficient search in jsonb documents (jsquery and VODKA).

-This article is light introduction into new postgresql extension  *jsquery*.
-- query language for jsonb documents.
+This article is introduction into postgresql extension  *jsquery* - query language for jsonb documents.

 ## Installation